 Some of the rare earth electrode advantages include a more stable arc, a more durable electrode, less tungsten spitting, and a higher current for welding.

 Learn More about TIG Welding

-Get the best deals on TIG welding machines, accessories, consumables, and welding gear at Baker’s Gas and Welding where you’ll get free ground shipping on most orders over $50 in the lower 48 states.
+Get the best deals on TIG welding machines, accessories, consumables, and welding gear at Baker’s Gas and Welding.
+Customers will receive free UPS shipping when they purchase at least $50.